chitralverma/schnapps/README.md

 ### Advanced Topics

-You can head over to the Wiki for more advanced topics like,
+You can head over to the [Wiki](https://github.com/chitralverma/vanilla-schnapps/wiki) for more advanced topics like,
  - Configuring Authentication
- - Configuring Authorization
  - Configuring the Server
  - Configuring the Externals
- - Slim ORM
  - Service Discovery & Load Balancing
  - Implementing Custom externals